 Clothes & general Shops

-Very large shops (unless they provide essentials such as food) are often closed on public holidays.
+Very large shops (unless they sell essentials such as food) are often closed on public holidays as there is a rule that shops over certain square footage have to be closed.

 Shopping centres and all smaller shops within the shopping centres and on the streets will be open, but it’s worth double-checking the opening and closing times, as these can vary.